Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 ### User Stories

 * As a user, I want to be able to easily navigate the site
-* As a user, I want to be able to search yarns by weight and color
 * As a user, I want to be able to leave a review of a yarn that I have worked with to help other crafters.
-* As a user, I want to be able to register for and account
+* As a user, I want to be able to register for an account
 * As a user, I want to be able to log in and out of the site to leave reviews.
 * As a user, I want to be able to add yarns to the library.